-TECHNIQUE: Bait fishing with cabbage and green weed and occasionally as by-catch targeting bream and whiting with marine w occasionally as by-catch targeting bream and whiting with marine worms.
+TECHNIQUE: Bait fishing with cabbage and green weed and occasionally as by-catch targeting bream and whiting with marine worms.

-There is also a growing number of anglers targeting luderick with fly fishing outfits and weed flies.
+There is also a growing number of anglers targeting luderick with fly fishing outfits and weed flies

 TACKLE: 3-4 kg spin outfits generally using longer 3m slow action rods.
 Standard luderick rigs incorporate a stem float weighted by a split shot terminating in a 6-8 sneck hook baited with strands of green or cabbage weed.
 Some anglers are also having success using artificial weed flies in place of actual weed.